Quick Answer

 In a hurry?
 TL;DR

-- 1A demurral is a polite, formal objection expressing doubt, not outright refusal.
+- 1A demurral is a nuanced objection expressing doubt or hesitation, not a outright 'no'.

 Why It Matters